iSasuke7/tamagotchi/EXPLANATIONS.md

 ===========

-Stored as seconds since epoch, this is used to address the issue of the exporter only "seeing" a snapshot of the state, and to store historical data.
+Stored as seconds since epoch, this is used to address the issue of the tamagotchi only "seeing" a snapshot of the state, and to store historical data.
 When, for example, a User changes their name, the old User will be kept, and the new User with updated details will have a newer DateUpdated.